Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is a read-only aggregate report for diagnosis, lists specific sub-tools it runs, and distinguishes it from sibling tools by advising to use it first for broad health then focused checks.
+The description clearly states this is a read-only aggregate report for quick diagnosis, names the exact component checks it runs, and distinguishes it from the individual sibling health-check tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.